BYU-PRISM/GEKKO/docs/ml.rst

 Machine Learning
 ==========================

-   Gekko specializes in dynamic optimization and control.
-The ML module implemented in GEKKO interfaces compatible machine learning algorithms into the optimization suite to be used for data based optimization.
-Trained models can be imported into Gekko and then used to solve optimization problems.
+   Gekko specializes in optimization, dynamic simulation, and control.
+The ML module in GEKKO interfaces compatible machine learning algorithms into the optimization suite to be used for data-based optimization.
+Trained models from `scikit-learn`, `gpflow`, `nonconformist`, and `tensorflow` are imported into Gekko for design optimization, model predictive control, and physics-informed hybrid modeling.

 .. toctree::
 	:maxdepth: 10